constantitus/nvim/README.md

 Configure to your liking

-On top of my vim config, I've set my `CAPS LOCK` key to be mapped to `Esc` and my key repeat delay lower from my wayland compositor's config file.
+On top of my vim config, I've mapped the `CAPS LOCK` key to `Esc` and lowered the repeat delay from my wayland compositor's config file.
 >hyprland.conf
 ```
 input {